Monday, May 4, 2009

 The child can look for the square that is across or down from the letter B and the number 6.
 Once your child finds the square, he or she can look for the place that fits the clue (the school).
 Have your child find two other places on the map.

-New Math Box Games: (Cut out card stock games attached to this packet)
+New Math Box Games: (Cut out games attached to this packet)

 11. Parallelogram Game: Play this game to help your child learn to recognize different kinds of parallelograms.
 Parallelograms are four-sided figures having opposite sides that are parallel and the same length.